omidkheiri/PdfListerApp/README.md

+#Description

-You can use this siple application to create a txt file that contains encoded data of all pdf file that located in **"c:\pdf"**
+### You can use this simple application to create<br/>
+a txt file that contains encoded data of all pdf files that are located in<br/>
+**"c:\pdf"**